 There are no fees, we just ask you to write a motivational letter and name the two methods you would most like to feature in the winter school.
 Application deadline is the 31st December and we will give you the notice of acceptance until 15th January.
 Some more information can be found here (in German).

-Please join us for a great week of learning, teaching and creating useful materials and apply via e-mail to firstname.lastname@example.org!
+Please join us for a great week of learning, teaching and creating useful materials on classification in archaeology and apply via e-mail to firstname.lastname@example.org!